 Have a pet in the house

-NBC News reports that kids that live in homes with pets are less likely to have anxiety, as 12 percent of children with dogs tested positive for clinical anxiety, while 21 percent of children without a dog showed the same result.
+NBC News reported that kids that live in homes with pets are less likely to have anxiety, as 12 percent of children with dogs tested positive for clinical anxiety, while 21 percent of children without a dog showed the same result.
 This can be attributed to the fact that pets – especially dogs – are incredibly in tune with the communicative cues of humans.
-For that reason, they are able to aid in healthy child development.
-This proves to be a great perk to having a pet when you have kids in the house.
+For that reason, they are able to aid in the healthy development of children.
+It is a great reason to consider a pet when you have kids in the house.
 Plus, who doesn’t love having a wagging tail to come home to?

 Give your kids life experiences

 Allowing your children to have life experiences – for better or worse – starting at a young age can help them develop emotionally in a stable and healthy way.
 While it is difficult to see your kiddos disappointed or to experience a “failure”, allowing them to work through those emotions and frustrations can help them to gain resilience and emotional stability.

 Above all, always be a source of stability and support for your kids so that you are the first person they come to in the event of a problem.
 Raising kids is no easy task, but these simple tips can make it easier to protect your children and their mental health.